 EPA, Illinois EPA, and area stakeholders evaluated a second cleanup action for Waukegan Harbor because PCB levels in harbor-caught fish still are too high to be protective of human health.
 EPA released a proposed cleanup plan on November 3, 2008 for public comment.
 EPA also held a public meeting in November to present the plan and take public comments on the proposal.
 The proposal was to again dredge the harbor sediment, but this time the target cleanup level would be 1 ppm.
 The sediment was to be placed in an on-site consolidation facility (CF) constructed for this purpose on the former Plant 2 site of the OMC Site.
 A thin residual mixing layer of clean sand would be placed in the harbor once dredging was completed to achieve a surface-weighted average concentration of 0.20-0.25 ppm PCBs in the sediment.
 EPA issued a cleanup decision (Record of Decision (ROD) Amendment) on October 30, 2009.
 The cost to clean up the harbor the second time is estimated at about $48 million.

 After completing the remedial design phase in 2011, EPA completed construction of a water treatment plant and consolidation facility (CF) for the dredged sediment in September 2012.
-The first season of harbor sediment dredging began on September 26, 2012, and continued until the middle of November when the work was halted due to winter conditions.
+The first season of harbor sediment dredging began on September 26, 2012, and continued until November 10, 2012, when the work was halted due to winter conditions.
 The second and and final dredging season began on April 1, 2013, and concluded on July 17, 2013.
 Due to the low levels of residual PCBs in the harbor after dredging was completed, placement of the planned clean sand mixing layer was not necessary, except in areas near the seawalls where no dredging was performed.
-Currently, a cap is being placed over some areas of contaminated sediment located too close to the harbor seawall for dredging.
-Once capping is complete, the North Marina, which was partially removed for dredging, will be partially reconstructed.
-Completion of all harbor work is planned for November 2013.
-During 2013-14, the treatment plant and other dredging related equipment will be removed from the site and the CF will be capped.
+Placement of a cap over some areas of contaminated sediment located too close to the harbor seawall for dredging was completed in December 2013.
+Additionally, partial reconstruction of the North Marina, which was partially removed for dredging, was completed in January 2014.
+During 2014, the treatment plant and other dredging related equipment will be removed from the site and the CF will be capped.
 Illinois will continue to monitor PCB levels in harbor fish on an annual basis.